 Are flexible dentures suitable for front teeth?

 Yes, you can use a flexible partial to replace a front tooth.
 Their thin nature makes them ideal for replacing anterior (front) teeth.
-In fact, they are a more aesthetic alternative to traditional dentures since they blend in with the underlying gum tissue.
+In fact, they are a more aesthetic alternative to traditional dentures, as they blend with the underlying gum tissue.

 What are the most popular brands of flexible dentures?